Gill Valentine

+Gill Valentine FBA FAcSS is a British geographer and professor of geography and deputy vice-chancellor at the University of Sheffield.

 Before joining Sheffield in 2012, Valentine was head of Geography at the University of Leeds.
 She co-founded the journal Social & Cultural Geography in 2000.

 Career

 Valentine worked at the University of Sheffield between 1994 and 2004, at which point she left to work at the University of Leeds where she was head of the school of geography.
 In 2012, she re-joined Sheffield as Pro-Vice Chancellor for Social Sciences.
 Valentine is a member of the university's executive board, and has chaired the Equality, Diversity & Inclusion Committee.

 Research

 Valentine is a specialist in social geography, with her key areas of research covering social identities and belonging; childhood, parenting and family life; and urban cultures and consumption.
 Her research in particular has focused on geographies of childhood, on alcohol-consumption and youth culture and on women's geographies.
 A co-founder of the journal Social & Cultural Geography and co-editor of former co-editor of Gender, Place and Culture, she has made significant contributions to feminist geography.